-This parallelisation will make empymod faster if you calculate a lot of offsets/frequencies at once, but slower for few offsets/frequencies.
+This parallelisation will make empymod faster (by using more threads) if you calculate a lot of offsets/frequencies at once, but slower for few offsets/frequencies.
 Best practice is to check first which one is faster.
-(You can use the benchmark-notebook in the empymod/example-notebooks-repository.)
+(You can use the benchmark-notebook in the empymod/empymod-examples-repository.)